GkhnGG/GkhnGG/README.md

 ##  Gökhan Gülçakır's GitHub Repository:
-Hello there! 👋 I'm Gökhan Gülçakır, a sophomore Industrial Engineering major at Bilkent University.
+Hello there! 👋 I'm Gökhan Gülçakır, a junior Industrial Engineering major at Bilkent University.
 I'm passionate about software development and currently pursuing a minor in this field.